Ban Ki-moon: Early life and education

-During his secondary school education at Chungju High School, Ban became a star student, particularly in his studies of the English language.
+During his secondary school education at Chungju High School, Ban was part of the local Scout movement while he also became a star student, particularly in his studies of the English language.
 In 1962, Ban won an essay contest sponsored by the Red Cross and earned a trip to the United States where he lived in San Francisco with a host family for several months.
 As part of the trip, Ban met U.S. President John F. Kennedy.
 When a journalist at the meeting asked Ban what he wanted to be when he grew up, he said, "I want to become a diplomat."

 Ban graduated from Seoul National University in 1970 with a bachelor's degree in international relations.
 He subsequently went on to complete a Master of Public Administration degree at the John F. Kennedy School of Government at Harvard University in 1985.
 At Harvard, he studied under Joseph Nye, who remarked that Ban had "a rare combination of analytic clarity, humility and perseverance".

 In addition to his native Korean, Ban speaks English and French.
 According to a retired UN official, "one of Ban's biggest handicaps was his lack of fluency in English, which made it difficult for him to win over audiences in the US and elsewhere."
 There have also been questions, however, regarding the extent of his knowledge of French, one of the two working languages of the United Nations Secretariat.